RaphaelLarouche/radiance_camera_insta360/README.md

 - Installation of matlab engine for python: [Install MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)

 ## Packages installation
+This repository works well for **python 3.8** and below.
 The environment requirements are specified in `environment.yml` and `requirements.txt`.
 For Anaconda users, recreate the virtual environment using:
 ```
 $ conda env create -f environment.yml